top of page

 THE NICKEL BOYS

-Another powerful must-read book from Colson Whitehead (giving him his second Pulitzer Prize in Fiction), this fictional story exposes the segregation and racism at a reform school during the '60's Jim Crow south era based on the actual accounts of survivors of The Dozier School in Florida.
+Another powerful must-read novel from Colson Whitehead (giving him his second Pulitzer Prize in Fiction), exposing the segregation and racism at a reform school during the '60s.
+Now this crushing book has been made into a film which has received widespread praise, so the perfect time to to read this compelling story.

 - best book club reads -